 NGC6229 (9.4) gc.
-Located about 7o NW of M13 and well worth locating and imaging.
+Located about 7o NW of M13.
+Often overlooked because of the attraction of the Messier objects so well worth locating and imaging.

 NGC6341 (M92) (6.5) gc.
 Although slightly fainter and smaller than M13 this globular cluster deserves equal attention.
 It starts to resolve in a 6" telescope at high power and becomes increasingly impressive with increased aperture.